duydangpham/duydangpham.github.io/index.md

 <img src="assets/img/duydangpham_2021_2.jpg" alt="Duy Dang-Pham portrait" width="30%" style="border-radius: 50%; float: right; margin-left:40px; margin-bottom:30px">

-I am Senior Lecturer of Digital Marketing in the <a href="https://www.rmit.edu.vn/about-us/schools-and-centres/school-of-business-and-management" target="\_blank">School of Business &amp; Management</a>, RMIT University (Saigon South Campus, Vietnam).
+I am Senior Lecturer in the <a href="https://www.rmit.edu.vn/about-us/schools-and-centres/school-of-business-and-management" target="\_blank">School of Business &amp; Management</a>, RMIT University (Saigon South Campus, Vietnam).

-Prior to joining the School of Business & Management, I have been Lecturer of Information Technology in the <a href="https://www.rmit.edu.vn/our-schools-centres/school-science-technology" target="\_blank">School of Science &amp; Technology</a> for three years, where I [taught courses](/teaching) in computer science areas such as data science & machine learning, data structures & algorithms, user-centered design, and technology leadership.
+Prior to joining the School of Business & Management, I have been Lecturer in the <a href="https://www.rmit.edu.vn/our-schools-centres/school-science-technology" target="\_blank">School of Science &amp; Technology</a> for three years, where I [taught courses](/teaching) in computer science areas such as data science & machine learning, data structures & algorithms, user-centered design, and technology leadership.

 During this time, I was also Senior Program Manager for two undergraduate programs, <a href="https://www.rmit.edu.vn/study-at-rmit/undergraduate-programs/bachelor-engineering-software-engineering-honours" target="\_blank">Bachelor of Engineering (Software Engineering) (Honours)</a> and <a href="https://www.rmit.edu.vn/study-at-rmit/undergraduate-programs/bachelor-information-technology" target="\_blank">Bachelor of Information Technology</a>.
 My responsibilities included growing the programs and academic teams, leading initiatives that enhanced research, learning & teaching, and developing strategic relationships with key industry partners in the technology and engineering areas such as Microsoft, IBM, Intel, VNG, ABB, Bosch, and Ericsson.